DeeEmm/DeeEmm/_posts/2021-08-14-Fusion-360-plasma-combining-files.md

 So a big thanks to Tim Paterson for his awesome add-in, he's definitely saved me from cut-and-paste hell.

-I've made a request to Tim to see if he will consider updating his plugin to allow user selectable _constEndMcodeSet_ values and operationally removing the space added in the generated output. https://github.com/TimPaterson/Fusion360-Batch-Post/issues/22 But even if he doesn't then you can still used the updated code on my fork.
+I've made a request to Tim to see if he will consider updating his plugin to allow user selectable _constEndMcodeSet_ values and operationally removing the space added in the generated output. [https://github.com/TimPaterson/Fusion360-Batch-Post/issues/22](https://github.com/TimPaterson/Fusion360-Batch-Post/issues/22) But even if he doesn't then you can still used the updated code on my fork to get it working on your machine.

 /DM